adnan-sheikh/task-manager-api/README.md

 ### Database

 Database is an in-memory database in code itself.
+It is pre-populated with some fields.

 ### Input Validation and Error Handling